-As a service management consultant, I always ask customers: “How is your IT team working with other departments in your company?”
+As a service management consultant, I always ask customers: “How is your IT team working and collaborating with other departments in your company?”
 Usually, I get one of two responses.
 The first, a shrug followed by: “I had lunch with some of the finance team yesterday.”
 The second, a grimace that indicates an “us against them” mentality.

 The silo effect